ProxyPanel/ProxyPanel/readme.md

 ### Laravel 10

 This project is based on Laravel 10 Framework.
-This means anything Laravel 10 requires to install will also be required by this project.
+Therefore, it requires all Laravel 10 dependencies.

 - **PHP 8.1+**
   - Ctype PHP Extension